-ACHIE\ /EMENT AND UNIT STANDARDS No. of C 3redits Ext.
+ACHIEV EMENI AND UNIT STANDARDS NO. Of ( realts Ext.
 Int.
 16678 Key in text at 25 words per minute.
 1 29770 Use the main features and functions of a spreadsheet application for a purpose.
 3 29771 Use the main features and functions of a presentation application for a purpose.
 2 29772 Manage files and folders using digital devices 2 29773 Produce digital images for a range of digital media.
 3 29774 Use the main features and functions of a desktop publishing application to create documents.
-3 • 29776 Use the main features of an HTML editor to create a website.
-OR 4 29778 Use the main features and functions of a schematic diagram application to create diagrams.
-2 91893 Use advanced techniques to develop a digital media outcome.
-4
+3 29776 Use the main features of an HTML editor to create a website.
+4 29778 Use the main features and functions of a schematic diagram application to create diagrams.
+2